A Griever's Guide to Yom Tov

 The custom is not to go to the cemetery on Yom Tov, though many make the exception for kivrei tzadikim.

-If your family wants to have something special at the meal or share stories or play a trivia game about the deceased or make a siyum or do nothing at all- that is fine and good.
+If your family wants to have something special at the meal or share stories or play a trivia game about the deceased or make a siyum or do nothing at all — that’s fine and good.

 Yizkor

 Saying Yizkor provides an elevation for the soul.
-If due to a complicated relationship this is tough to do its ok to wait it out and it’s also ok if you feel better doing it anyways.
+If due to a complicated relationship this is tough to do, it’s OK to wait it out.
+And it’s also OK if you feel better doing it anyway.

 Be sure to check out our collection of resources on supporting grieving friends.